maubuz/2W6-Notes/docs/wk13/events.md

 <br>

-## Capturing event objects
+## Catching event objects

-When writing an event handler, it is possible to "capture" the event object created by the browser.
+When writing an event handler, it is possible to "catch" the event object created by the browser.

 Once captured, the event details (stored as object properties) can be used inside the event handler.